 Yeast or Intestinal Parasites

 Colonies of excessive Candida (yeast), bacteria, or intestinal parasites in the digestive tract can make it very difficult to lose weight.
-Many doctors do not test for these organisms.
-There are several tests you can order to determine whether you have parasites.
-For women who have yeast overgrowth, eliminating yeast and sugars for a period of time can restore balance to the digestive tract, allowing weight loss to occur naturally.
-Women often need to use supplements or probiotics to eradicate the yeast or parasites, but once this is accomplished they begin to lose the unwanted weight.
+Although several tests are available, many doctors do not test for these organisms.
+For women who have yeast overgrowth, eliminating yeast and sugars from the diet for a period of time can restore balance to the digestive tract, promoting natural weight loss.
+Women often need to use supplements or probioticsto eradicate the yeast or parasites, but once this is accomplished they begin to lose the unwanted weight.

 My Concern with Fad Diets

 Popular diets do work for some people.
-However, I remind my patients that studies show the average weight loss after one year on some of these diets is just five pounds — and that includes men!
+And some of the more recent plans are much better about promoting balanced eating patterns.
+But studies show the average weight loss after one year on some of these diets is just five pounds!
 Still, we keep trying.
 At any point in time, 44% of the women in this country are on some kind of aggressive diet.

-My point of view results from over 30 years of experience with women and weight, and it is rooted in the belief that eating well and often is a necessary, enjoyable, and healthful act.
-Over the years I have adapted my recommended Lifestyle and Nutritional Guidelines to reflect the healthful eating and lifestyle habits that lead a majority of women to hormonal balance, sustained weight loss, and overall well-being.
+I’ve developed my perspective on popular diets through more than 30 of experience helping women figure out their weight issues.
+My position is rooted in the belief that eating well and often is a necessary, enjoyable, and healthful act.
+Over the years I have adapted my recommended Nutritional and Lifestyle Guidelinesto reflect the healthful eating and lifestyle habits that lead a majority of women to hormonal balance, sustained weight loss, and overall well-being.

-As important as eating a healthy diet is that you learn to accept yourself for who you are and ultimately love yourself.
-The body you have is the most valuable house you’ll ever own.
-Your personal blueprint is a treasure map to natural weight loss and lifelong health that no popular or radical diet can ever replicate.
-Whenever you are at odds with your own best interests on dieting, I hope you will revisit our article on natural weight loss and the nutrition and lifestyle guidelines for a refresher.
+As important as eating a healthy diet is, the real key is to learn to accept yourself for who you are and ultimately love yourself.
+The body you have is the most valuable house you’ll ever own – and the only one that stays with you for a lifetime!